lorenzo-rovigatti/comp_bio_notes/introduction.md

 The simplest way of solving the problem is by enumerating all possible ways $N$ can be changed with the coins in $C$, and then picking the one containing the fewest amount of coins.
 However, this algorithm performs worse and worse as $N$ and $C$ increases.
 Can we estimate by how much?

 :::{important} Algorithm complexity and Big O notation Algorithm complexity is a crucial concept in computer science that describes how the runtime (or other important assets such as memory consumption) of an algorithm scales with the size of the input.
 It provides a high-level understanding of the algorithm's efficiency and performance.
-The standard way to express time complexity is through the so-called big O notation, which focuses on the worst-case scenario, giving an upper bound on the time an algorithm can take as the input size grows.
+The standard way to express time complexity is through the so-called big O notation, which focuses on the worst-case scenario, giving an upper bound on the time an algorithm takes as the input size grows.

 Big O notation abstracts away constants and less significant terms to highlight the primary factor affecting runtime.
 For instance, an algorithm with a time complexity of $\mathcal{O}(n)$ will have its execution time increase linearly with the input size $n$.
 In contrast, an algorithm with $\mathcal{O}(n^2)$ time complexity will have its execution time grow quadratically.
 Other common time complexities include $\mathcal{O}(1)$ for constant time, $\mathcal{O}(\log n)$ for logarithmic time, $\mathcal{O}(n \log n)$ for "linearithmic" time, and $\mathcal{O}(2^n)$ for exponential time.

 Algorithmic complexity also applies to memory footprint, known as space complexity, which describes the amount of memory an algorithm requires relative to the input size.
 Often, there is a tradeoff between time and memory, where optimizing for faster execution might increase memory usage and vice versa.
 Understanding these tradeoffs helps in selecting the most appropriate algorithm for a given problem, ensuring efficient use of computational resources.
 :::

 Using the notation introduced in the box, we can estimate the cost of the "brute-force" algorithm as follows.
-Given an amount N, a solution can either not contain $c$, or contain it up to $N / c$ times.
+Given an amount $N$ and a coin $c$, a solution can either not contain $c$, or contain it up to $N / c$ times.
 As a result, we have $(N / c) + 1$ ways of using each coin $c$, and we have $n$ such coins.
 Disregarding multiplying constants and lower-order terms, the overal complexity is then $\mathcal{O}(N^n)$.
-It is hard to overstate how bad is an exponential scaling.
+It is hard to overstate how bad is such a scaling.
 We have to do better!

 Let's try with a "greedy" algorithm: we find a solution by taking the largest coin $c$ that is smaller than $N$ and applying the same operation to $N - c$, until the remaining amount becomes zero.
 Applying this algorithm to the example above would immediately yield the correct $S = \{1, 2, 5\}$ solution.
 The algorithmic complexity is also much better: the worst-case scenario is the one where we use coins of the same size, which would yield $\mathcal{O}(N)$.
 However, the algorithm requires that at each iteration we find the largest coin that is smaller than the residual amount.
 This can be done by either looping over $C$ at each iteration, which would make the complexity $\mathcal{O}(Nn)$, or, which is much better, by sorting $C$ beforehand, so that the total algorithmic complexity would be $\mathcal{O}(N) + \mathcal{O}(n \log n)$.
 This is **much** better than an exponential complexity.
 Unfortunately, greedy algorithms are known to be heavily attracted to local minima.
 For instance, if $N = 8$ and $C = \{1, 4, 5\}$, the greedy algorithm would yield a solution with 4 coins, since $8 = 5 + 1 + 1 + 1$.
 However it is clear that the best solution in this case is $8 = 4 + 4$.